HyagoOliveira/Persistence/README.md

 If you're using a Cryptographer method, set a new Cryptographer Key using the **Get New Cryptographer Key** button.

 >You should always use a **different Cryptographer Key** for every game you work in order to increase your data security.

+Now, you should created a Serialized data class to persist its data using the Persistence Settings.

 ### Creating the Serialized Data Class